 So, please follow these tips to make your experience more rewarding.

 67. Be thorough with your research.
 Try not to get caught in the moment.
 Don’t add all that you find straight away.
 Check tip #5.

 68. Family trees on the Ancestry website are a great source of information but again be thorough with checking out facts that are recorded on these trees.

 69. Using logic and reasoning when using the information will help you make connections and find ‘missing’ ancestors.

 70. Consider all scenarios as to why something is not as expected or maybe is missing.

 71. Be prepared that not everything will have been recorded and will not be found about your ancestor.

 72. Likewise be prepared to find something unusual or disturbing about your ancestors.

 73. Record whatever you do find.
 You want to give a true history of your ancestors.

-74. However, if there are any living relatives that maybe affected by any revelations that you find then you will need to be sensitive.
+74. However, if any living relatives may be affected by any revelations that you find then you will need to be sensitive.
 Use your judgment wisely.

 75. Be prepared that you will come across brick walls in your research.